DasguptaAbhi/Coffee-Sales-Analysis/README.md

-# Detailed Project Report on Coffee Sales Analysis Useing Excel
+# Detailed Project Report on Coffee Sales Analysis Using Excel
 ## Executive Summary
 This project report encapsulates the comprehensive analysis of coffee sales using a dataset composed of three distinct sheets: "Orders," "Product," and "Customer."
 The objective was to integrate the data effectively to derive insights into sales performance, customer behavior, and product popularity.
 Various Excel techniques, including Power Query, XLOOKUP, INDEX-MATCH, and Pivot Tables, were employed to create a cohesive overview of the coffee sales landscape.
 A dashboard was developed to visualize key metrics, making it easier for stakeholders to understand the findings.
 ## 1. Introduction